Mobile-Telematics/TelematicsApp-iOS/README.md

-dashboardTabBarNumber | TabBar number, where Dashboard will open. `By default 0` feedTabBarNumber | TabBar number, defining what the Feed screen will be in turn in the application. `By default 1` profileTabBarNumber | TabBar number, defining what the Profile screen will be in turn in the application. `By default 2` needDistanceForScoringKm  | The minimum distance required to display Indicators statistics and user scores. `By default 10 km` showTrackSignatureCustomButton | BOOL parameter, determines whether the Driver Signature button should be displayed on the Feed screen. `By default 1.` Cannot be used simultaneously with key `showTrackTagCustomButton` in 1 value! showTrackTagCustomButton | BOOL parameter, determines whether the Tag Switcher should be displayed on the Feed screen. `By default 0.` Cannot be used simultaneously with key `showTrackSignatureCustomButton` in 1 value! needTripsDeleting | BOOL parameter, determining if user can delete their trips needDistanceInMiles | BOOL parameter, determining use the default distance traveled in the entire application in km/miles needAmPmTime | BOOL parameter, determining use AM/PM time format in the entire application
+dashboardTabBarNumber | TabBar number, where Dashboard will open. `By default 0` feedTabBarNumber | TabBar number, defining what the Feed screen will be in turn in the application. `By default 1` profileTabBarNumber | TabBar number, defining what the Profile screen will be in turn in the application. `By default 2` needUserDriveDistanceForScoringKm  | The minimum distance required to display Indicators statistics and user scores. `By default 10 km` needTripsDeleting | BOOL parameter, determining if user can delete their trips needDistanceInMiles | BOOL parameter, determining use the default distance traveled in the entire application in km/miles needAmPmTime | BOOL parameter, determining use AM/PM time format in the entire application